 “It’s a rare item, young mistress.”
 Moca put down his book and started to explain in great detail so I would understand.
-“It’s been blessed by the fairy queen spirit that allows it to buffer any types of wind.
+“It’s been blessed by the fairy queen spirit that allows it to buffer any type of wind.
 Either it be a storm or a typhoon, it wouldn’t budge a single bit.
-Not only that, it also keeps the surrounding three feet cooler in temperature, allowing anyone who sits underneath to not get a heatstroke.”
+Not only that, but it also keeps the surrounding three feet cooler in temperature, allowing anyone who sits underneath to not get a heat stroke.”

 My eyes twitched.
-Such cheat-like umbrella actually exist.
-I swear that if such item was taken to Earth, it would sell like hotcakes in the summer time.
+Such cheat-like umbrellas actually exist.
+I swear that if such an item was taken to Earth, it would sell like hotcakes in the summertime.
 Actually, maybe I should see if we could take a few and sell it.
 A smug grin started to form in my mind, thinking about ways to sell the umbrella.

-“Young mistress, such item can only be created every one hundred years.”
-Moca replied as if he was reading my thoughts.
+“Young mistress, such items can only be created every one hundred years,” Moca replied as if he was reading my thoughts.

-“You won’t be able to sell many, though maybe auction it off in the black market of the magically community.”
-Moca said with a stern expression.
+“You won’t be able to sell many, though maybe auction it off in the black market of the magical community,” Moca said with a stern expression.
 “It would be best that you sell it moderately if you want a high return in gold.”

 I really had the best butlers and maid in existence.
 Not only were they strong, a bit scary, but even intelligent.
-Well, I always thought they were unusually smart, though I had to wonder about Tart. he’s great at everything, but when it comes to certain subject he gets straight 0’s on his test scores.
-He must be those genius that forgets everything else to make extra space for what he’s really good at.
+Well, I always thought they were unusually smart, though I had to wonder about Tart.
+He’s great at everything, but he gets straight 0’s on his test scores when it comes to certain subjects.
+He must be that genius that forgets everything else to make extra space for what he’s really good at.
 In which case, I had no qualms about that.
 Geniuses were rare to come by, and I had three.

 Moca then fiddled around in his pocket and pulled out a golden pocket watch.
-It was made with a mixture of gold and silver, but for some reason I didn’t have the urge to eat that pocket watch at all.
+Made with a mixture of gold and silver, I didn’t have the urge to eat that pocket watch at all.
 When he flipped open the clock, they were about six different hands, ticking away.

 He reached over, twirled the three dials, and something popped out on his hand.
 I was awed at the strange device that he had, and when he twirled it again, another item came out and landed on his laps.

 Now upon closer inspections, these two items were an ice pick and a pail.
-I looked at him funny, wondering what he was going to do.
-The only thought was that the pocket watch was a device that stored items as well as tell time, I think.
-One didn’t need six hands to tell time, so I guess the other four was for something else.
+I looked at Moca funny, wondering what he was going to do.
+The only thought was that the pocket watch was a device that stored items and tell time, I think.
+One didn’t need six hands to tell time, so I guess the other four were for something else.

 Tart, who was splayed out on my back like a miserable dog, tilted his head towards Moca.
 He was dying from the heat as his cute tongue was sticking out.
 “What?” he gloomily replied.